Nihilantropy/Basic-CI-CD/Progress.md

 *solution* -> https://docs.gitlab.com/security/webhooks/#allowlist-for-local-requests
 	This article explain why certain ip address range are disabled by defautl and how to enable it.

+## **Day 3**

+### Succesfully enable local webhook triggers from push request

+### Worked on the Jenkinsfile to correctly setup the docker agent from a custom Dockerfile, test the app, build it and push it to nexus container instance

+### setting up cluster k3s